ruchisahota/gaia/v1/doc/documentation.md

 #### `scopes (external:scopes_list)`

-Scopes is the set of scopes granted to this Processing Unit that it has to present in HTTP requests.
+Scopes is the set of scopes granted to this processing unit that it has to present in HTTP requests.

 ## Report